rwc3030/nickyp_music_tools_vocal_architect_1001/checklist_progress.md

   - The system should analyze the input vocal track and suggest harmonies.
   - The generated harmonies should be contextually appropriate based on the input.
   - Users should be able to adjust the generated harmonies in real-time.

+### Task Completion
+- All issues in 'next_feature.txt' have been resolved, and the task is marked as complete.